Finnish Education

 Finnish education is #1 in delivering the skills of the future

-The Finnish national curriculum and teaching approach have a strong focus on 21st-century skills in all subjects.
+The Finnish national curriculum and teaching approach have a strong focus on 21st century skills in all subjects.
 The Finnish system has won many awards for highlighting skill-based learning.
 The selected seven 21st century skills are a core part of each subject and have their own development goals.

 21st-century-competencies